SARS-CoV-2, the virus that causes the disease COVID-19, is highly contagious, especially through close personal contact.

 People over the age of 60 face the most significant risk from COVID-19.
 While some younger people with underlying conditions have died from COVID-19, the overwhelming majority of deaths have been among older adults.

 Death rates increase with each decade of age.
-An article in The Lancet indicated that 13.4% of people over 80 with the virus in China died.
+An article in The Lancet indicated that

 COVID-19 is similar to a severe cold or flu at first.
 Some people do not experience any symptoms at all.
 According to an article in the New England Journal of Medicine, some symptoms that could indicate that a person has COVID-19 include: